 There are many options for W&M or VIMS employment.
 Many offices hire students 1 semester prior to starting work (such as in spring to start in the fall), so apply early.
 Some resources for finding a W&M or VIMS job include:

 - Academic Departments (Chemistry, etc)

-- Auxiliary Services (W&M Bookstore, Dining Services, Child Care Center, Conference Services, Tribe Computer Store, Tribe Square Businesses such as Pita Pit and the Crust, Alumni Association, etc).
+- Auxiliary Services (W&M Bookstore, Dining Services, Child Care Center, Conference Services, Tribe Square Businesses such as Chick-Fil-A, Alumni Association, etc).

-- Financial Aid: Though international students are not eligible for many types of financial aid, there are many employment opportunities advertised on the Financial Aid student employment website that international students can participate in.
+- Financial Aid: Though international students are not eligible for many types of financial aid, there are many employment opportunities advertised on the Financial Aid student employment website that international students can apply for.